LaiKash/sslcipherlist/README.md

 # Description

-Very simple script to check the ciphersuit used by a server from the ones that a client supports, using s_client.
+Very simple script to check the chipher list used by a server from the ones that a client supports, using s_client.

 # Setup